dyno-might/dyno-might.github.io/_posts/2020-10-30-temperature-conversion-for-the-lazy-and-simple-minded.md

 ![conversion as transposition](/img/convert/transpose.svg)

 It's a coincidence that these conversion points exist---I found them by writing a program and searching for all the cases where this happen.
-It's an very fortunate coincidence that they divide the range of temperatures in a convenient way.
+It's a very fortunate coincidence that they divide the range of temperatures in a convenient way.

 Range in C | Range in F | Description
 -|-|-